GIScience/gis-training-resource-center/content/Wiki/en_qgis_visualisation_wiki.md

 1. Open the `Styling panel` and navigate to the symbology tab.
 By default, the symbology will be set to `Single Symbol`.
 This means that the same colours and contours will be applied to all the features in that layer.
 2. Click on `Simple Fill`
 3. Click on the arrow to the right of `Fill Colour`
-4. Check the `Transparent Fill` option
+4. Check the `Transparent Fill` option.

 ```{figure} ../../fig/en_30.30.2_vector_layer_styling_transparent.png
 ---